zaki-x86/cxx_pro_std_articles/README.md

 # Welcome to Pro CXX

-This repo contains various, well-documented tutorils and articles on c++.
+This repository contains source code for the C++ standard library tutorial.